GenericMappingTools/gmt/doc/rst/source/pstext.rst

 pstext
 ******

+.. only:: not man

     pstext - Plot or typeset text on maps

 `Synopsis <#toc1>`_
 -------------------